 But many others, like the royal couple themselves, know Lubomirski as one of the most sought after fashion photographers in the industry.
 After studying in Brighton, England, he trained with Mario Testino and has gone on to work with some of the biggest global brands, celebrities and publications.
 If you’re clued up on Polish history, you might even know of him as a princely descendant of Polish royalty.
 His full title is His Serene Highness Prince Alexi Lubomirski, after all.
 If you’re a parent, on the other hand, you may have come across one or both of his two children’s books.

 But what the New York dweller is becoming more and more known for is his outspoken vegan lifestyle – one that he tries to marry with his other world of fashion, famous faces and high glamour.
-Talking to A&E about his journey into a plant-based lifestyle and his current vegan-forward projects, he talks through what still needs to be done, what motivated his change and his biggest career moment yet.
+Talking to A&E about his journey into a plant-based lifestyle and his current vegan-forward projects, he explains what still needs to be done, what motivated his change and his biggest career moment yet.

 Can you tell us about your journey into veganism?